 If using Uber or a similar service, find out not only if they will take you where you want to go, but can you get one for your return trip to.

 Get a local SIM card at the airport when you arrive.
 Not only will they speak your language.
 They will also be well equipped to help you activate your card.
 Some providers require an address, ID-card or some package activation steps.
 Spend the extra half an hour to get it sorted out.
+Have a look at virtual phone providers (some incl. call forwarding services) like VirtualPhone or Sonetel if you need it for business (see freshVanRoot’s guide on Sonetel).

 I recommend taking either a CitySightseeing (yes those tourist buses) bus or a free walking tour (based on tips) as soon as you arrive.
 For me it’s proven to be the fastest way to get an overview of a new place.